MarcoConsiglio/laravel-swiss-ephemeris/README.md

     "Europe/Rome" // Timezone
 );
 ```
+If something went wrong (e.g. like uncorrect permission for the files placed in the folder `/lib`, outbound quering date, ect.) it will throw a `App\SwissEphemeris\SwissEphemerisException` exception.

 # Moon
 ## SynodicRhythm
 The synodic rhythm is the cycle that the Moon completes with respect to the position of the Sun.
-Determine the four phases of the moon and the periods of waxing and waning moons.
+It determines the four phases of the moon and the periods of waxing and waning moons.

-You can obtain a SynodicRhythm object, representing the Moon synodic rhythm over a period of time.
+You can obtain a `SynodicRhythm` object, representing the Moon synodic rhythm over a period of time.
 ```php
 /** @var \MarcoConsiglio\Ephemeris\Rhythms\SynodicRhythm $synodic_rhythm */
 $synodic_rhythm = $ephemeris->getMoonSynodicRhythm(